 The per capita assessment is what BPC is required to pay per member for the operating expenses of the National Capital Presbytery, the Synod of the Mid-Atlantic and the General Assembly of the Presbyterian Church (USA).

-BPC’s per capita assessment for 2013 is $34.65 per member, and a number of the congregation have committed to pay this amount separately from their annual pledge.
-Members wishing to pay their per capital assessment independently of their annual pledge may do so by placing a check in the offering plate to BPC with the memo “Per Capita.”
+BPC’s per capita assessment for 2019 is $41.73 per member, and a number of the congregation have committed to pay this amount separately from their annual pledge.
+Members wishing to pay their per capital assessment independently of their annual pledge may do so by placing a check in the offering plate to BPC with the memo “Per Capita”, or by donating online.